 The UCM National Student Speech-Language-Hearing Association (NSSLHA) Chapter is an extremely active student organization and boasts of over 60 members consisting of both undergraduate and graduate students.
 The extent of this group's good work led the American Speech-Language-Hearing Association (ASHA) awarding the chapter the NSSLHA Gold Chapter Honors.
 The group has achieved NSSLHA honors every year since 2011, the inception of the award.

-*UCM's NSSLHA Chapter was one of three chapters in the state of Missouri that received GOLD chapter honors in 2019.
+*UCM's NSSLHA Chapter was one of three chapters in the state of Missouri that received GOLD chapter honors in 2019 and 2021.

 *UCM's NSSLHA Chapter was one of only two chapters in Missouri that received GOLD status in 2015.